Fillability obstructions for high-dimensional confoliations: Proof of the main result

-The first aim is to prove that every curve in $\cM$ is Fredholm regular.
-For this, we first need two technical lemmas about the behavior of maps $u$ in $\cM$, which essentially guarantee that we are dealing with somewhere injective maps, and moreover the injectivity points are away from the regions where $J$ is arranged by hand according to the specific local models we constructed.
+We first establish two technical lemmas about the behavior of curves we are interested in, which essentially guarantee that we are dealing with somewhere injective maps, and that, moreover, the injective points are away from the regions where $J$ is non-generic.